 West Bridgford, Nottingham NG2 5FJ, United Kingdom

 The stadium is on the banks of the River Trent south of Nottingham, about 1 mile from the rail station and Nottingham's Market Square.
-There are several methods to arrive for a match at City Ground.

 Depending on the direction from which you are departing, the venues are accessible through junctions 24 and 26 of the M1.
 The best way to navigate is with GPS, by setting the SatNav to NG2 5FJ.

 Nottingham railway station is connected to most cities in England and is about a 20-minute walk from the stadium.

 Several buses pass near the stadium, with lines numbered from 5 to 11 offering the best options.

 The first option is to purchase tickets at the venue's ticket office or purchase online via the club's official website.

 Tickets sold on the secondary market can vary in price, especially now the club is back in the Premier League, and SeatPick offers a guarantee on sales made through its network of resellers.
 Supporters can sign up for an account and find a deal that suits their budget.